Skip to main content

 Why is VIT transitioning from physical to digital registration cards?

-The VIT is transitioning from physical registration cards to a digital solution for a safer and more convenient way to verify teacher registration in Victoria.
+The Victorian Institute of Teaching (VIT) is transitioning from physical registration cards to a digital solution for a safer and more convenient way to verify teacher registration in Victoria.

-A digital VIT registration card provides teachers and employers with convenient access to real-time proof of registration.
+A digital VIT registration card provides teachers and employers with convenient access to real-time proof of registration because it pulls live data from VIT’s registration system.

-Currently, registered teachers and early childhood teachers in Victoria can prove their registration via the register of teachers and Employer portal, or by showing their employer a physical registration card.
+Currently, teachers can prove their registration status by directing their employer to the register of teachers or Employer portal, or by showing their employer a physical registration card.

-A teacher's registration can change at any time (e.g. become expired, placed on interim suspension or cancelled), therefore physical cards are point-in-time verification and only valid on the day they are printed.
+A teacher's registration can change at any time (e.g. become suspended or cancelled), therefore physical cards are point-in-time verification and only valid on the day they are printed.

-Employers and teachers who rely solely on physical cards to verify teacher registration are at serious risk of contributing to a range of regulatory issues, including child safety concerns and instances of unregistered teaching practice
+Employers and teachers who rely solely on physical cards to verify teacher registration are at serious risk of contributing to a range of regulatory issues including child safety and instances of unregistered teaching practice

-The register of teachers, Employer portal and digital registration card are all updated immediately upon a change in registration and are therefore the only real-time methods to prove a teacher's registration status.
+The register of teachers, Employer portal and digital registration card are all linked to VIT’s teacher registration system and updated immediately upon a change in registration and are therefore the only safe and accurate methods to prove a teacher's registration status.

 What is the difference between a physical and digital VIT registration card?

-• scan the QR code using the Service Victoria app scanner on the employer's smart phone or tablet device (not required to be logged in)
+4. scan the QR code using the Service Victoria app scanner on a separate mobile or tablet device (not required to be logged in)

 What are the benefits of a digital VIT registration card?